Scientists dig into genes to unravel IBD mysteries

 Summary

 This study aims to better understand inflammatory bowel disease (IBD) by collecting tissue samples from 1,100 people undergoing endoscopy or bowel surgery.
-Researchers will analyze gene activity, proteins, and gut microbes to uncover what causes IBD.
-Participants include both people with and without IBD, but no treatment is given.
+Researchers will analyze gene activity, proteins, and gut microbes to learn what causes the disease.
+The study includes both people with and without IBD, and does not test any new treatment.

 Disclaimer